-The Mathematics department is situated in Big School and it is a busy, thriving and expanding Department.
+The Mathematics department is situated in the Dyson Building, the M in STEAM, and it is a busy, thriving and expanding Department.
 A good qualification in Mathematics provides evidence of logical thought processes and the ability to cope with statistical and analytical skills.
+Each year three mathematics prizes are awarded on Speech Day.

 This core subject is highly valued by most employers and is often required for entry to further and higher education.
 Our aim is for students to gain confidence in the subject by means of achieving success at the appropriate level of entry.